 Stevenage has also made it into the list of best places to invest in UK property 2018 and is considered a property hotspot in the UK.
 London commuter towns such as Stevenage have, in recent years, experienced a phenomenal rate of growth in property prices.
 Between June 2007 and June 2017, the average house price in Stevenage increased by 58.5% from £181,475 to £287,692 according to HouseSimple.com.
 Having said that, its proximity to London means it is still an affordable option for those who have been priced out of the capital.

 There is already a direct train to King’s Cross – an area that has seen much rejuvenation and is now the home place of Google’s £1bn head office, that takes just 26 minutes.
 Stevenage is also about to become a lot better connected, with the Great Northern railway line being extended to connect Stevenage with other stations in London such as Farringdon and London Bridge, as well as places south of London such as Gatwick Airport and Brighton.
 We predict that with these improved connections to other London terminals and on towards Sussex, appetite for property and accommodation in the Hertfordshire town will soar.

-Central London is now almost completely unaffordable for the majority of those living in London; even those looking to buy flats.
+Central London is now almost completely unaffordable for the majority of people living in London; even those looking to buy flats.
 Consequently, people are moving to outer boroughs, and Redbridge has appeal.
 Boasting leafy suburban areas such as Woodford, Redbridge is known for its well-performing schools, excellent transport links and beautiful parks – including parts of Epping Forest.
-According to a survey conducted by the Office of National Statistics, Redbridge came top out of all London boroughs when residents were asked how satisfied they were with their life so it is little surprise that this is one of the best places to invest in UK property 2018 and demand for property in the borough is high.
+According to a survey conducted by the Office of National Statistics, Redbridge came top out of all London boroughs when residents were asked how satisfied they were with their life so it is little surprise that this is one of the best places to invest in UK property 2018 and demand for property in the borough is on the rise.